Hopf cocycles associated to pointed and copointed deformations over S3: Abstract

 \section{Abstract}

-We present an explicit description of the Hopf 2-cocycles involved in the classification of finite dimensional pointed and copointed Hopf algebras over the symmetric group on three letters.
-We determine which cocycles are exponentials of Hochschild 2-cocycles and which ones are pure.
+The algebras in the classification of finite dimensional pointed and copointed Hopf algebras over the symmetric group on three letters are all Hopf cocycle deformations of their associated graded objects.
+We show that these cocycles are generically pure, namely they are not co-homologous to exponentials of Hochschild 2-cocycles; apart from very specific examples.